 Time series solutions often contain specialized features and are performance-tuned for typical use cases, making their category a quickly evolving one.

 - Offer visualization tools for time series data.

 - Store numeric samples for named time series.

-- Are compatible with a wide range of tools and plug-ins, including Grafana.
+- Compatible with a wide range of tools and plug-ins, including Grafana.

-- Are designed with reliability in mind and are fault-tolerant.
+- Design with reliability in mind and are fault-tolerant.